bhellema/blazers/docs/drills/shooting-50.md

 Everyone needs a ball, but first shooter.
 Two lines starting outside 3 point line, elbow extended.

+## Setup:
+- two lines
+- 6 balls

+## Goal:
+- 50 makes in two minutes

-Instructions:
+## Instructions:
 - first player without the ball cuts to the elbow (or near it)
 - ball is passed from opposite line to shooter
 - shooter plant inside foot, catch and square up to shoot, _Where are we going to land?
 In our foot prints_
 - shooter then sprints to get it and passes to next passer and sprints to end of the line

 Focus: on calling for the ball, hands up and count your makes!

 **Next Drill:**
 https://youtu.be/hOox5EXfWow?si=l95vOIy3oQK9AmBB&t=394